-The OnGuard software package was constructed for quantitative systems dynamic modelling of the stomatal guard cell.
+The OnGuard platform enables quantitative systems dynamic modelling of the stomatal guard cell.
 It incorporates explicitly all of the fundamental properties for transporters at the plasma membrane and tonoplast, the salient features of osmolyte metabolism, and the major controls of cytosolic-free calcium concentration and pH.
 OnGuard takes a structured approach to tier and interrelate elements, and gives ready access to parameters and equations ‘on the fly’ while enabling the network of components within each model to interact computationally.

-With OnGuard2 (Version 18.104.22.168, November 2017), the platform extends the original package to incorporate evapotranspiration and the water relations of the whole plant.
+With OnGuard2-CRR (Version 184.108.40.206, April 2019), the platform incorporates evapotranspiration and the water relations of the whole plant.
+The Constraint-Relaxation-Recovery extension allows for solute release and recovery by the surrounding epidermal cells that impose a turgor constraint on guard cell expansion.
 Models built on this platform accommodate all aspects of stomatal transpiration with outputs for stomatal conductance as well as aperture and guard cell osmotic content.
 As in previous versions, an optional cartoon display is available that provides a schematic representation of a guard cell pair, showing in runtime the changes in stomatal aperture, along with selectable trans-membrane transporter and solute fluxes.

-OnGuard2 is freely available for download.
+OnGuard2-CRR is freely available for download.
 Users are required to register the software on installation.
 The platform is an expert system.
 Effective use requires a good working knowledge of guard cells, transport physiology, and some familiarity with current-voltage curves.
-When publishing simulations and analysis using the software, please cite the following two articles:
+When publishing simulations and analysis using the software, please cite the following three articles:

 Adrian Hills, Zhonghua Chen, Anna Amtmann, Michael R. Blatt and Virgilio L. Lew: “On-Guard: A Computational Platform for Quantitative Kinetic Modeling of Guard Cell Physiology.”
 Plant Physiology, 2012, 159:1026–1042.